-In this paper, we use the values of $g_c(n,k)$ from ref. \cite{8} for the values of separation ($n$) between the constraints $(3\le n\le 19)$ to calculate the free energy of the confined semiflexible chain.
+In this paper, we use the value of $g_c(n,k)$ from ref. \cite{8} $(3\le n\le 19)$ to calculate the free energy of the confined semiflexible chain.
 The free energy so obtained is used to find the confining force exerted by the constraints on each monomer of the chain or the force exerted on to the constraints due to each monomer of the confined semiflexible chain.
 The free energy per monomer of the confined semiflexible chain is calculated using well known formula,

 The force of the confinement per monomer $f(n,k)$ is evaluated for separation, $n$, between the constraints using relation,